Introduction

 Conclusion: Strength Is the New Strategy for Menopause

+Menopause is associated with significant hormonal changes that affect body composition, including a decrease in muscle mass and strength.
 Menopause isn’t just the end of a woman’s reproductive years — it’s a whole-body transformation that impacts how you feel, think, move, and live.
-As estrogen, progesterone, and testosterone decline, women experience changes that often go far beyond hot flushes and irregular periods.
+The menopause transition, which includes perimenopause and menopause, is a period of significant hormonal change.
+As estrogen, progesterone, and testosterone decline, women experience changes that often go far beyond hot flushes and irregular periods, including a wide range of menopause symptoms.

 In response to weight gain or low energy, many women instinctively turn to what worked in their 20s and 30s: more cardio and fewer calories.
-Unfortunately, these strategies can backfire.
+Unfortunately, these strategies can backfire, especially when following a generic exercise program that doesn't address the unique needs of menopause.

 Here’s why:

-That’s why at Vision Personal Training, we advocate for resistance training as the gold standard for women at this stage of life.
+That’s why at Vision Personal Training, we advocate for resistance training as the gold standard for women at this stage of life, with a focus on resistance exercises that help maintain bone density, support muscle mass, and improve overall well-being.
 When you strength train with purpose, you’re not just lifting weights — you’re lifting your energy, your confidence, and your long-term health.

 Want to learn more?